Turkey with a Baby or Toddler

 We flew from Izmir to Kayseri and rented a car again to explore the region.
 The drive from Kayseri to Cappadocia is about an hour, and the scenery along the way is breathtaking.
 As we approached Cappadocia, we were greeted by a landscape dotted with unusual rock formations and “fairy chimneys”.

-Renting a Cave Hotel in Goreme
+Renting a Cave Hotel in Göreme

 Travel Tip: If you plan on staying in a cave hotel, book in advance as they can fill up quickly during peak tourist season.

-Exploring Uchisar Castle and Goreme Open Air Museum
+Exploring Uçhisar Castle and Göreme Open Air Museum

-The first day, we visited Uchisar Castle, a fortress built on top of a hill that offers panoramic views of the region.
-We then headed to the Goreme Open Air Museum, a UNESCO World Heritage site that features rock-cut churches and frescoes dating back to the 10th century.
+The first day, we visited Uçhisar Castle, a fortress built on top of a hill that offers panoramic views of the region.
+We then headed to the Göreme Open Air Museum, a UNESCO World Heritage site that features rock-cut churches and frescoes dating back to the 10th century.

-Running around and exploring the nooks and crannies of this city was surprisingly one of the most popular and exciting activities of the whole trip to our 3 and 6 year old.
+Running around and exploring the nooks and crannies of this city was surprisingly one of the most popular and exciting activities of the whole trip for our 3 and 6 year old.
 Our baby probably enjoyed it too but didn’t tell us much about it.

 Travel Tip: Wear comfortable shoes, because there is a lot of walking involved in exploring the open-air museum.